 So, you’ve decided to lose weight.
 You’re changing your eating habits, you began to exercise… But do you know what the most difficult part is?

-It’s ability to stay on track.
-Here are few tips that will help you to stay on track:
+It’s the ability to stay on track.
+Here are a few tips that will help you to stay on track:

 1. Remind yourself about your reasons.

-Write down all the benefits of loosing weight and review it on a daily basis.
+Write down all the benefits of losing weight and review it on a daily basis.
 It doesn’t take long, and it will keep you motivated through the day.

 2. Use affirmations

-Repeat the positive phrase to yourself whenever you have chance to or if you need inspiration.
+Repeat the positive phrase to yourself whenever you have the chance to or if you need inspiration.